 HTML lists should only be used to group sets of related items—never for formatting alone.
 If the items in the list have a specific order (e.g., the steps to apply for a scholarship), you should use a numbered (ordered) list.
 If the order of the items does not matter (e.g., a list of required materials for a course), you should use a bulleted (unordered) list.

-When writing for the web, keeping paragraphs short will make your content easier to read.
+Keep paragraphs short when writing for the web to make your content easier to read.
 Aim to use 150 words or less per paragraph.

 Tables should be used for tabular data only and never for formatting or layout purposes.
-Using tables for visual design alone can create accessibility issues and make the content feel confusing.
+Using tables for visual design alone can create accessibility issues and also make the content confusing.

 Using Alternative Text

-With the exception of images that are used purely for decorative purposes, you should always provide an equitable text alternative.
-This is called alternative text, alt text, or an image description.
+Except for images only used for decorative purposes, always provide a text alternative for images.
+In other words, use alternative text, alt text, or an image description.

-When writing alt text for an image, try to describe the image as clearly and as briefly as possible.
+When writing alt text for an image, describe the image as clearly and as briefly as possible.
 Keep in mind that popular screen readers cut off alt text around 125 characters.

 Using Text on Images

-Using text on images must be avoided.
-Not only can the text sometimes be difficult to read, assistive technology is unable to understand any text placed on an image.
+Avoid using text on images.
+Not only can the text sometimes be difficult to read, but assistive technology can also not understand any text placed on an image.
 Additionally, search engines cannot scan text on images.
-This will hurt your site’s SEO.
+Therefore, this will harm your site’s SEO.